 In an unanticipated finding, the present study demonstrated how the increased mind wandering behavior produced by external stimulation not only does not harm subjects’ ability to succeed at an appointed task, it actually helps.
 Bar believes that this surprising result might stem from the convergence, within a single brain region, of both the “thought controlling” mechanisms of executive function and the “thought freeing” activity of spontaneous, self-directed daydreams.

 Benjamin Baird, Jonathan Smallwood, Michael D. Mrazek, Julia W. Y. Kam, Michael S. Franklin, and Jonathan W. Schooler published research in Psychological Science to test the theories of mind wandering.
-They designed an experiment in which they asked participants to perform an Unusual Use Task (UUT), listing as many unusual uses for an item as possible.
+They participants in an experiment to perform an Unusual Use Task (UUT), listing as many unusual uses for an item as possible.
 The participants were then split into four groups — one group was asked to perform a demanding task and a second was asked to perform an undemanding task.
 The third group rested for 12 minutes and a fourth group was given no break.
 All participants then performed the Unusual Use Task again.
 Of the four groups, only the people who performed the undemanding task improved their score on the second UUT test.
-Participants in the undemanding task reported greater instances of mind wandering during the task, which suggests that simple tasks that allow the mind to wander may increase creative problem solving.
+Participants in the undemanding task reported greater instances of mind wandering during the task.
+The researchers concluded that the results suggest that simple tasks that allow the mind to wander may increase creative problem solving.